Daniel-De-Dev/nixos-config/README.md

         # You can leave this enabled; it will just load an empty set for now.
         enable = true;

-        # Enable the gitRepo module and set the key path
+        # Enable the sshAliasConfig and set the key path
-        gitRepo = {
+        sshAliasConfig = {
           enable = true;
           sshKey = "/etc/nixos/secrets/id_ed25519_privacy";
         };